min2ha/ukwa-site/content/target/46868/index.en.md

   "subject": "Brexit"
 }

-# Independent: Donald Trump and Britain’s Brexiteers have more in common than you might think

 Argues that almost all politicians accept certain rules of the game and the rule of law – such as the independence of the judiciary and the inviolability of election results – but not so Trump and his Brexiteer friends